Is Sized Typing for Coq Practical?: Size Inference

-The rest of the rule proceeds as we would expect: we get the type of the target and the motive, we check that the motive and the branches have the types we expect given the target type, and we give the type of the case analysis as the motive applied to the target type's indices and the target itself.
-We also ensure that the elimination universes are valid using \textsc{elim} on the motive type's return universe and the target type's universe.
-To obtain the motive type's return universe, we decompose the motive's type using \textsc{decompose}, which splits a function type into the given number of arguments and a return type, which in this case is the return universe.
+The rest of the rule proceeds as we would expect: we infer the sized type of the target and the motive, we check that the motive and the branches have the types we expect given the target type, and we infer that the sized type of the case expression is the annotated motive applied to the target type's annotated indices and the annotated target itself.
+We also ensure that the elimination universes are valid using \elim on the motive type's return universe and the target type's universe.
+To obtain the motive type's return universe, we use \decompose.
+Given a type $t$ and a natural $n$, this metafunction reduces $t$ to a function type $\prodctx{\Delta}{u}$ where $\norm{\Delta} = n$, reduces $u$ to a universe $U$, and returns $U$.
+It can fail if $t$ cannot be reduced to a function type, if $\norm{\Delta} < n$, or if $u$ cannot be reduced to a universe.